Brian Yorkey: Film and television

-Yorkey adapted Jay Asher's bestselling novel, 13 Reasons Why, for Netflix, Paramount Television, and Anonymous Content.
-It was released on Netflix in March 2017.
+Yorkey adapted Jay Asher's bestselling novel, 13 Reasons Why, for Netflix, Paramount Television and Anonymous Content.
+Spanning four seasons, the series ran from March 2017 to June 2020.
+While the first season earned positive reviews, the rest were poorly received.

 He scripted Sluts for Lionsgate Films.
 His first feature film pitch, Time After Time, sold in a bidding war to Universal Pictures.
 It is now fast tracked at Lionsgate/Summit with Bradley Buecker directing.
 Yorkey is adapting Next to Normal's film adaptation for Anonymous Content and an untitled fashion musical for Paramount Pictures, Walter Parkes and Laurie MacDonald.
 Yorkey and Kitt are also developing Score!, a theatre camp musical for Robert Downey Jr. to star in for Warner Bros.

 More recently, he signed deals with Netflix to start the Echoes limited series, and adapt Neal Shusterman's book Game Changer into a series.

 Future theatrical projects

 Yorkey was working with Tom Kitt on a musical adaption of Magic Mike, with Roberto Aguirre-Sacasa writing the book.
 According to various news sources, on May 2 and 3, 2019, the creative team of Kitt, Yorkey and Aguirre-Sacasa have left the project and a private workshop that had been scheduled for the week of May 3 has been cancelled.